15+ Consignment Shops Near You (And Online)

 7. Rebag

 Rebag helps you sell designer handbags.
-If you’re interested in selling, you can upload your photos and get an online quote.
+If you want to sell, you can upload photos and get an online quote.
 If you like the quote, you can get a free shipping label from Rebag and send your bag in.

-Once they examine your item they’ll email you letting you know they want your bag and that it matches the description you sent in.
-Then they’ll pay you via check or ACH deposit.
-If you decline their offer, they’ll send the bag back to you at no cost to you.
+Once they examine your item, they’ll email you, letting you know they want your bag and that it matches the description you sent in.
+Then, they’ll pay you via check or ACH deposit.
+If you decline their offer, they’ll return the bag to you at no cost.

-If they find the bag is in different condition than from what is expected, they’ll send you a revised offer.
+If they find the bag in a different condition than expected, they’ll send you a revised offer.
 You can accept or reject the revised offer.
-If you reject it, they will send your back back to you.
+If you reject it, they will send it back to you.

-Note that Rebag typically only accepts bags in near perfect condition.
+Note: Rebag typically only accepts bags in near-perfect condition.

 8. Mercari

-Mercari is an online store that helps you sell items such as designer handbags, clothing and fashion items, electronics, toys, and more.
-You handle listing (it’s easy and takes just a minute or so) and shipping of the item once it sells.
+Mercari is an online store that helps you sell designer handbags, clothing, fashion items, electronics, toys, and more.
+You handle listing (it’s easy and takes just a minute or so) and shipping the item once it sells.

-Mercari helps you with shipping by offering shipping choices at reduced fees.
-Or you can offer free shipping and Mercari will deduct the shipping fees from your payment.
-Fees you pay are based on a number of factors.
+Mercari helps you with shipping by offering reduced-fee shipping options.
+You can also offer free shipping, and Mercari will deduct the shipping fees from your payment.
+The fees you pay are based on several factors.
 See the Mercari website for more details.

 9. eBay

-eBay is a great place to sell your designer clothing and make some extra money.
-Their platform for used goods is huge with millions buying and selling items like clothing to artwork to cars.
+eBay is a great place to sell designer clothing and make some extra money.
+Their platform for used goods is vast, with millions buying and selling items like clothing, artwork, and cars.

-When you sign up for an account to sell, you get 50 free listings a month.
-When your items sell eBay takes a 10 percent cut of the final price.
-Keep in mind there may be additional fees for certain types of payment methods.
+When you sign up for an account to sell, you get 50 free monthly listings.
+EBay takes a 10 percent cut of the final price when your items sell.
+Keep in mind that there may be additional fees for certain types of payment methods.

 Whenever I list on eBay, I always put a tape measure along the edges of the item when snapping the photo.
 It makes it easier for both the shopper and the seller to quickly reference how long or wide the item is.

-If you’re interested in finding a “consignment shop near me”, here’s a heads up on what to expect, as well as a few tips.
+If you’re interested in finding a consignment shop near you, here’s a heads-up on what to expect, as well as a few tips.

-The consignment stores on this list give you cash on the spot, rather than the giving you a cut of the sales when it sells.
-You would typically get 30 percent of what the store would price the item for.
-If you take store credit you’d receive 50 percent.
+The consignment stores on this list give you cash on the spot rather than giving you a cut of the sales when the item sells.
+Typically, you would get 30 percent of what the store would price it for.
+If you take store credit, you’d receive 50 percent.

-Here are some highly-rated consignment stores in various cities across the U.S. Some of the stores listed have multiple locations in different states while others are specific to that particular city.
+Here are some highly rated consignment stores in various cities across the U.S. Some of the stores listed have multiple locations in different states, while others are specific to a particular city.

 10. Buffalo Exchange

-Buffalo Exchange was definitely one of the pioneers of the consignment trend and now has locations in 20 states.
+Buffalo Exchange was definitely one of the pioneers of the consignment trend.
 The store has been around since 1974 and is one of the best places for consignment shopping.
+It now has locations in 20 states.

 Since the store has multiple locations, the ones in the fashionable areas like New York City’s East Village and Los Angeles’s La Brea location are always worth a look.

-If you want to sell at Buffalo Exchange, it’s on a strictly first come, first serve basis and if you come on the weekends, it’ll be crowded.
+If you want to sell at Buffalo Exchange, it’s strictly on a first-come, first-served basis, and if you come on the weekends, it’ll be crowded.

-In the California and New York locations I’ve frequented, you simply wait your turn in line, rather than putting your name on a list.
-Sometimes the wait can be very long, about 45 minutes to an hour.
+In the California and New York locations I’ve frequented, you simply wait your turn in line rather than putting your name on a list.
+Sometimes the wait can be long, about 45 minutes to an hour.

-Whatever items you sell you receive 30 percent of what they price it for, if you want cash, and if you choose store credit, you get 50 percent.
-You’ll have to show your driver’s license or ID when you’re selling.
+Whatever items you sell, you receive 30 percent of what they price them for.
+If you want cash, you get 50 percent; if you choose store credit, you get 50 percent.
+You’ll have to show your driver’s license or ID when selling.

 They mostly take gently worn designer labels and look for items that are in season, so if it’s summer, leave your winter stuff at home until fall rolls along.

-According to their site, they are always on the hunt for plus size items, menswear, jeans, t-shirts, button-ups, dresses, shoes, sweaters, jackets, designer, vintage, jewelry, and athletic wear.
+According to their site, they always search for plus size items, menswear, jeans, t-shirts, button-ups, dresses, shoes, sweaters, jackets, designer, vintage, jewelry, and athletic wear.

-They have stores in Arizona, California, Colorado, District of Columbia, Florida, Georgia, Illinois, Georgia, Louisiana, Massachusetts, Minnesota, Nevada, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas, and Washington.
+They have stores in Arizona, California, Colorado, the District of Columbia, Florida, Georgia, Illinois, Louisiana, Massachusetts, Minnesota, Nevada, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Tennessee, Texas, and Washington.

 11. Crossroads Trading